 Hickory Hill and the Kennedy Mystique

-The McLean Mansion's most famous resident, RFK, was assassinated 50 years ago this month.
+The McLean Mansion's most famous resident, RFK, was assassinated on June 6, 1968.

 At different points in history, it was home to a pacifist Quaker, a pioneering Arlington developer and a prominent Supreme Court justice.
-Generations of Kennedys lived here too, wrote memoirs and persevered through tragedy, including the assassination of Robert F. Kennedy, which occurred 50 years ago in June of 1968.
+Generations of Kennedys lived here too, wrote memoirs and persevered through tragedy, including the assassination of Robert F. Kennedy, which occurred more than half a century ago in June of 1968.

 Today, a tech millionaire and his family own the stately mansion on approximately eight acres off Chain Bridge Road in McLean.